apigee/openbank/src/devportal/README.md

 ####**3.2.4 update the Open APIs**

 The **/devportal/all/modules/custom/openbank_swagger** directory contains the OPEN API json files for the Openbank APIs.
- - In order to update the parameters such as host, client ID, client secret, we need to execute the **/openbank/init_portal.js** script.
+ - In order to update the swagger files with the parameters such as host, client ID, client secret, we need to execute the **/openbank/init_portal.js** script.
- - Give the client Id and client secret of your apps either from APIGEE edge default aisp and pisp apps created, or the one created by yourself.
- - One can create an app by logging in and  **{your_portal_site}/user/me/apps**.
+ - Provide the APIGEE edge org, username password etc when prompted while executing the script
- - create the App, and provide its credentials. execute the following command to update the swagger files:
+ - The script will automatically create all the open api json files with desired fields. execute the following command to update the swagger files:

 ```bash
  $ node init_portal.js
 ```
-Enter the required parameters for updating the swagger files. eg: Client Id of the registered app, client secret of the registered app etc.

 ####**3.2.5 push the changes back to the portal git repository**
 **Note**: you will need to push the custom changes back to git, for In-Cloud instance only.